 Keelin's current repertoire includes songs by the following artists:

 Bryan Adams, Allman Bros.
-Band, Bad Finger, The Band, Beatles, Brooks & Dunn, Zak Brown Band, The Byrds, Johnny Cash, Counting Crows, Creedence Clearwater Revival, John Denver, Donovan, Bob Dylan, Eagles, Fleetwood Mac, Alan Jackson, Waylon Jennings, Kris Kristofferson, Willie Nelson, John Prine, Paul Simon, Bruce Springsteen, Cat Stevens, Rolling Stones, Hank Williams and more.
+Band, Bad Finger, The Band, Beatles, Brooks & Dunn, Zak Brown Band, Jimmy Buffett, The Byrds, Johnny Cash, Counting Crows, Creedence Clearwater Revival, John Denver, Donovan, Bob Dylan, Eagles, Fleetwood Mac, Green Day, Alan Jackson, Waylon Jennings, Kris Kristofferson, Willie Nelson, The Police, John Prine, Bob Seeger, Paul Simon, Bruce Springsteen, Cat Stevens, George Strait, Rolling Stones, Hank Williams and more.

 In addition to performing cover songs, Keelin, a multi-instrumentalist, also writes music.
 He has released two albums, available in CD format and in streaming and download formats from your favorite on-line music stores, including Spotify, iTunes, Apple Music, Amazon, and many others.